vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 15. Select the OS image to use for the management cluster deployment.

-    **Note:** This list appears empty if no compatible template is present in your environment.
+    > **Note** This list appears empty if no compatible template is present in your environment.

     After you import the correct template and click **Refresh**, the installer detects the image automatically.